Dargones/2dQueryVisualization/README.md

 1. Compiling the Code
 2. Step by Step Algorithm Visualization
 3. Command Line Interface
+4. Empirical Runtime
-4. What I Learned from This
+5. What I Learned from This

 ## 1. Compiling the Code